gchure/phd/src/chapter_08/section_04_counting_repressors.md

 ![**Influence of a correction factor on fold-change and the DNA binding energy.**
 (A) Fold-change in gene expression measurements from [@brewster2014;
-@garcia2011; @razo-mejia2018] along with data rom this work.
+@garcia2011; @razo-mejia2018] along with data from this work.
 Data from this work shown are with no correction (purple), correcting for small cells only (dark purple), using only the large cell fraction (black faced point), and treating all cells as newborn cells (red).
 Where visible, errors correspond to the standard error of 5 to 10 biological replicates.
-(B) estimated DNA binding energy from each data set.
+(B) Estimated DNA binding energy from each data set.
 Points are the median of the posterior distribution over the DNA binding energy.
 Horizontal lines indicate the width of the 95\%